Texas Tech University

 Personal Statement

-The personal statement distinguishes you from other candidates and gives the panel information on "who you are."
+The personal statement is often used in the graduate school or professional school admission process.
+While not requested as consistently in the job search process, there may be instances you will need to respond to essay questions.
+Effective writing distinguishes you from other candidates and provides the panel with information about "who you are."
 This is your opportunity to “sell yourself” to the school.
 It is all about you, them, and where you both can go.

 Content